 Waldo Burton Boys Home

-From age 7 to 15 I was ward of the State of Louisiana at Waldo Burton Boys Home in New Orleans, LA.
+From age 7 to 15 I was a ward of the State of Louisiana at Waldo Burton Boys Home in New Orleans, LA.
 It's my Higher Purpose in life to help kids that were like me.
-I spend a lot of time helping Charities too many to list but here a few LIST.
-I now live in Dallas, TX settling here after Katrina August 2005.
+I spend a lot of time helping Charities too many to list but here are a few LISTS.
+I now live in Dallas, TX settling here after Katrina in August 2005.
 In my younger life working with Gov. Edwin W. Edwards.
 I have four children and one grandchild.
 My oldest daughter, Victoria Stokes, will graduate from LSU Medical with RN BSN in December 2017.

 I am often asked why War of Rock Shows or Sports PLUS crosses so many different genres of music.
 I contribute this to my upbringing.

 I grew up in a Boys Home (Orphanage) in New Orleans, LA called Waldo Burton Memorial.
 The resident kids called it “The Home” outside kids called us “Home Boys” not to be confused with “My Home Boy” there wasn’t anything really cool about being called a “Home Boy”.
 The home is located at 3320 South Carrollton Ave, New Orleans LA; built in 1918 it is considered a national landmark.

 There were three levels of occupants Junior’s, ages from 1 year old to 9, Intermediates, ages 10 – 13 and Seniors ages 14 – 18.
 I became a ward of the State of Louisiana and a member of the Home December 1979.